sanjucs/ml-tools/notes/dl/models.md

 $W$ :- Trainable weights

-An RNN only needs to consider the input and the previous hidden state for generating the next output.
+An RNN only needs to consider the current input and the previous hidden state for generating the current output.
 Thus computation scales only linearly with sequence length.
 However there are 2 significant issues with RNN.
 * Data must be processed sequentially, which drastically reduces the performance.
 * Longer sequences are prone to vanishing gradients, making it harder to learn long term dependencies.